daywalker90/vitality/README.md

 These have to be in the ``config`` file in your ``lightning-dir`` (usually ``~/.lightning/config`` or ``~/.lightning/<network>/config``).
 The plugin is unable to read configs somewhere else, e.g. ``/etc/lightningd/config`` or from the cli.

+:warning: Make sure the plugin starts with lightningd (either by setting plugin=/path/to/vitality or putting it/link it in the plugins folder).
+Otherwise you have to comment out the vitality- lines or lightningd will not start

-The channel health checks happen a minute after start of the plugin and then every hour, so we don't disconnect from peers more than once an hour.
+The channel health checks happen 10 minutes after start of the plugin and then every hour, so we don't disconnect from peers more than once an hour.

 This is a dynamic plugin that can be started/stopped independently of CLN.